Travel in F-1 Status

 Please feel free to contact the Center for Global Health if you have questions about your particular travel plans.

-If you have applied for post-completion OPT or are currently in an authorized period of OPT, refer to the F-1 OPT Guide for more information on travel and OPT.
+If you have applied for post-completion OPT, or are currently in an authorized period of OPT, please refer to the F-1 OPT Guide for more information on travel and OPT.

-If you are planning on traveling outside of the U.S., you must submit the Out-of-Country Travel Request through your Terra Dotta portal.
-The Out-of-Country Travel Request must be submitted at least three (3) weeks prior to your anticipated departure date.
+If you are planning on traveling outside of the United States, you must submit the Out of Country Travel Request through your Terra Dotta portal.
+The Out of Country Travel Request must be submitted at least three (3) weeks prior to your anticipated departure date.
 You must submit this request before you can obtain a travel signature on your Form I-20.

 We recommend that you submit the F-1 Out-of-Country Travel Request as early as possible to avoid any issues with your travel approval or obtaining an I-20 travel signature.
 Also, you must submit this request in Terra Dotta each time you plan to travel outside of the U.S., even if you do not need a new travel signature on your Form I-20.